nayere6342/apcsa-freedom-project/tool/learning-log.md

 * One challenge that I had was figuring out why I had errors. knew that the error is line 88 _for example_ but I wouldn't know if it was a syntax error or what because it wouldn't ever show me what went wrong.

-* Another challenge I faced was understanding the syntax of phython.
-Like I knew that java and phython are somewhat able to do the same tasks but python's syntax at times is complex and hard to read.
+* Another challenge I faced was understanding how things worked to begin with using python. _For example,_ I'm always use to the syntax of Java & JS _since I have been using it for a while._

 * One other challenge I had was that I felt confused a lot though the process of tinkering.